Data Governance overview

 - Enforcement: Uses the policy framework to advise and enforce policies across different data access patterns.

 Data Governance enables data stewards to apply usage labels at the dataset and field level to categorize data according to the type of policies that apply.

-The DULE framework includes predefined data usage labels that can be used to categorize data in three ways:
+The Data Governance framework includes predefined data usage labels that can be used to categorize data in three ways:

 - Contract "C" Data Labels: Label and categorize data that has contractual obligations or is related to customer data governance policies.

 - Identity "I" Data Labels: Label and categorize data that can identify or contact a specific person.